zaius/docs/content/docs/services/mongodb.md

 MONGO_PORT_27017_TCP_PORT
 ```

-To learn about how to find out the IP adress of a service container you should
+To learn about how to find out the IP address of a service container you should
 use the environment variables exposed by Docker.
 You can read more about that in
-our article [_availble env vars_](http://devcenter.wercker.io/docs/services
+our article [_available env vars_](http://devcenter.wercker.io/docs/services
 /available-env-vars.html).